 • Polluted water.

-• Ayurveda considers vitiation of pitta dosha as the cause for hair fall and premature gray hair.
+• Ayurveda considers vitiation of pitta dosha as the cause of hair fall and premature gray hair.
 Increased intake of alcohol, tea, coffee, pickles, deep fried, spicy and also fermented foods, excessive anger and stress cause increased pitta in the body.

 How to Prevent Hair Loss and Premature Gray Hair

-• Eat healthy and nutritious food rich in copper, iron and calcium.
+• Eat healthy and nutritious food rich in copper, iron, and calcium.

 • Avoid aerated drinks and junk foods.

-• Increase the intake of fresh fruits, green leafy vegetables, milk, amla, pomegranate, dry grapes, dates, almonds and spinach.
+• Increase the intake of fresh fruits, green leafy vegetables, milk, amla, pomegranate, dry grapes, dates, almonds, and spinach.

 Daily Hair Care